-Unfortunately, the answer is no. Service and support teams are being flooded with requests from all channels, from phone, to email, to chat — but just 36% of service professionals feel fully prepared to handle this surge in cases.
-And that’s a costly problem: Forbes reports that poor customer support is costing businesses $75 billion a year.
-What’s more, acquiring a new customer can cost five times more than simply retaining an existing customer through better service.
+Unfortunately, the answer is no. Service and support teams are being flooded with requests from all channels, from phone to email to chat, but just 36% of service professionals feel fully prepared to handle this surge in cases.
+And that's a costly problem: Forbes reports that poor customer support is costing businesses $75 billion (over £60 billion) a year.
+What's more, acquiring a new customer can cost five times more than simply retaining an existing customer through better service.

 Let's give credit where credit is due: support models have come a long way over the last several years, thanks to advances in automation.

-Here’s a quick history lesson: while the concept of automation is old — like, Homer in ancient Greece old — task automation started to change the game in customer service toward the end of the 20th century, as part of the first wave of customer support automation.
+Here's a quick history lesson: while the concept of automation is old -- like, Homer in ancient Greece old -- task automation started to change the game in customer service towards the end of the 20th century, as part of the first wave of customer support automation.

 But task automation is, for lack of a better word, rote.
 It can speed up basic elements along the support funnel, but it can't provide a dynamic experience or replace an agent.

 To address this, the second wave of support automation introduced automated workflows, stringing together a series of tasks to tackle more complex processes.
 (Some examples: accessing and updating systems of record across different departments with new information and pulling data from transactional systems to answer a customer question like, "where is my order?")

 Robotic Process Automation (RPA) has gained traction with business leaders as a way to execute high-volume, multi-step functions across different systems more quickly than any one person can manage.
 And unlike pure task automation, some RPA systems have a semblance of intuition: following up with an order confirmation, proactively notifying a customer about a shipment, and even relaying unforeseen delays or issues with an order.
 These advancements have benefitted the support industry greatly.